lawrenceevalyn/research-sandbox/research/gothic-motifs/README.md

 # Spreadsheets for Gothic motifs and tags

+I have standardized all column names across these three spreadsheets, so it should be possible to "join" them with minimal distress.

 ## Tracy-motifs

 This spreadsheet contains 208 books as rows, and 153 "features" as columns, mostly motifs.